Hello, welcome to my website!

 My treatment

 Since my diagnosis 4.5 years after my fall, I’ve been able to find treatment that is slowly chipping at the glacier.
+Remember, you won’t need this – I had no resources like this to guide me which is why I fell into the big hole.

-For me, this includes;
+For me, recovery included/includes;

 I was living with unbearable pelvic chronic pain that made me feel like I had my finger stuck in a powerpoint.
 I was sleeping my life away and, when not sleeping, in so much pain it was impossible to achieve much at all.